Engee documentation

 end

 These parameters will be global variables in the block code.
-This means that they will always be available in any part of the block code without having to define them repeatedly in each function or code block.
-This greatly simplifies the code and makes it easy to change parameters in the Parameters tab without affecting the source code.
+This means that they will always be available in any part of the block code without having to define them repeatedly in each function or block of code.
+This greatly simplifies the code and makes it easy to change the parameters in the Parameters tab without affecting the source code.

-Consider the case where the parameters are not completely consistent with the source code.
-For example, there is a parameter a_param equal to 100.
-In the source code there is a field of the structure :
+Let’s consider the case when the parameters do not fully match the source code.
+For example, there is a parameter a_param equal to `100'.
+There is a structure field in the source code :

 struct Block <: AbstractCausalComponent